csiiiv/philgeps-awards-dashboard/README.md

 ## 🛠️ Development

 ### Docker Workflow

-All development and deployment should use Docker Compose.

-Data handling in Docker:
 - Recommended: mount host `./data` into the backend container at `/data` and set `PARQUET_DIR=/data/parquet` (no image rebuild to refresh data).
 - Alternative: bake `data/parquet/` into the backend image (larger image; simpler runtime).
 Dockerfile already copies `data/parquet/` and sets `PARQUET_DIR=/data/parquet` when building from repo root.
 - Avoid: copying Parquet files into Django `static/` — they’ll be publicly exposed and slow collectstatic.

-Verification:
 - Backend health: GET `http://localhost:3200/api/v1/data-processing/health/`
 - Data presence: GET `http://localhost:3200/api/v1/data-processing/available-time-ranges/` should return `{"all_time": true, ...}` when `/data/parquet` is present.

 For code style, follow:
-- **Python**: PEP 8 compliance
 - **TypeScript**: ESLint + Prettier
 - **React**: Functional components with hooks
 - **Styling**: Styled Components with theme system